Aberystwyth University: Reputation and academic profile

 Following the university's initiatives to address sustainability, it received an EcoCampus Silver Phase award in October 2014.

 In October 2015, the university's Penglais Campus became the first university campus in Wales to achieve the Green Flag Award.
 The Green Flag Award is a UK-wide partnership, delivered in Wales by Keep Wales Tidy with support from Natural Resources Wales, and is the mark of a high quality park or green space.

 In 2013, the University and College Union alleged bullying behaviour by Aberystwyth University managers, and said staff were fearful for their jobs.
 The university president, Sir Emyr Jones Parry, said in a BBC radio interview, "I don't believe the views set out are representative and I don't recognise the picture."
 He also said, "Due process is rigorously applied in Aberystwyth."
 The economist John Cable resigned his emeritus professorship, describing the university's management as "disproportionate, aggressive and confrontational".
 The singer Peter Karrie resigned his honorary fellowship in protest, he said, at the apparent determination to "ruin one of the finest arts centres in the country", and because he was "unable to support any regime that can treat their staff in such a cruel and appalling manner".

 In Autumn 2024, students protested the reduction of opening hours at Hugh Owen Library, a cost-cutting measure.
 Students argued that the university had continued to promote their 24/7 Library until recent open days, and that they were going back on promises which had attracted many students to the University.
 The University initially met with students to discuss options to restore the library's original opening hours, but later rejected further requests for meetings, and refused to negotiate any further.

+Student life

+Students' union

+Undeb Aber (English: Aber Union), previously named Aberystwyth Student Union (Undeb Myfyrwyr Aberystwyth), is Aberystwyth University's student union.
+Undeb Aber oversees over 100 student groups run by the students.
+The student union also provides independent advice for the university's students.

+Undeb Myfyrwyr Cymraeg Aberystwyth (English: Welsh Language Students' Union), or UMCA, represents Welsh language students at Aberystwyth University.
+Founded in 1973, UMCA's main purpose is to ensure the Welsh language and culture remains a key part of the university.
+One of its most well known campaigns was to preserve the Welsh language hall, Neuadd Pantycelyn and prevent it from closing.
+The campaign was a success, with the university refurbishing the hall and continuing to accommodate students.

+Student groups

+There are over 100 student groups at Aberystwyth University.
+The Debating Society was one of the first student groups founded in 1872, making it the oldest debating society in Wales.